ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 \end{aligned}
 $$

-Which means the actual factorization is
+(Where $$\infty = 1/0$$ is being assumed to be somehow meaningful.)
+Which means the actual factorization of $$1!!/0!!$$ is

 $$
 \frac{1 \times (-1) \times (-3) \times (-5) \ldots}{0 \times (-2) \times (-4) \times (-6) \ldots} = \frac{1}{0} \times \lim_{k \ra \infty} \frac{(2k-1)!!}{(2k)!!} \times \frac{\frac{1}{(2k-1)!!} \sqrt{\frac{\pi}{2}}}{\frac{1}{(2k)!!} \times \infty} = \sqrt{\frac{\pi}{2}}
 $$

 So it just doesn't work: whatever partial product you construct, the remainder of the product just serves to cancel it all out again.
 Boring.
+Evidently, although you _can_ extend factorials and double-factorials to negative infinity, it doesn't really tell you anything you don't already know: the value is fully determined by fixing it at $$n=0$$.
+I wish I knew what to make of the oscillating infinities, though.

 -------